ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 Now, we have run through the full lifecycle of 1 paper through the command line interface (CLI).
-In the following sections we will use a mixture of the CLI, VSCode user interface a loopback API service application.
+In the following sections we will use a mixture of the CLI, the VSCode user interface, and a loopback API service application.

 Section 5: Create Fabric Gateways and Submit Transactions